Ron Perry (music executive): Social advocacy

-According to Variety, on May 28, 2020, two days into the demonstrations in Minneapolis following the murder of George Floyd, Columbia Records & Ron Perry were the first major music company & Chairman/CEO to post in support of the Black Lives Matter movement, stating: "We stand together with the Black community against all forms of racism, bigotry, and violence.
+According to Variety, on May 28, 2020, two days into the demonstrations in Minneapolis following the murder of George Floyd, Columbia Records and Ron Perry were the first major music company to post in support of the Black Lives Matter movement, stating: "We stand together with the Black community against all forms of racism, bigotry, and violence.
 Now, more than ever we must use our voices to speak up and challenge the injustices all around us."
-Subsequently, other major record and publishing companies adopted the same course of action and aligned with the sentiment.